marcomarino123/magnopy/docs/source/user-guide/methods/lswt/index.rst

 .. include:: fourier-hamiltonian-grouping.txt

-After we apply the rotated matrix separation to each term in the round parentheses we will end up with the number of the sums over :math:`m` of the following form:
+After we apply the rotated matrix separation to each term in the round parentheses we end up with the number of the sums over :math:`m` of the following form:

 .. math::
   \dfrac{1}{M}\sum_m e^{i(h(\vec{k}, \vec{k}^{\prime})+h(\vec{Q}))\vec{r}_m}